 Etymology

 The word “shadowiness” derives from “shadowy,” which comes from the Old English “sceadu,” meaning “shade” or “shadow.”
 The suffix “-ness” turns the adjective into a noun, describing the state or condition of having shadows.
-It has been used in English since the 16th century to describe both physical dimness and metaphorical obscurity.
+It has been used in English since the 16th century, both for physical dimness and for metaphorical obscurity or uncertainty.

 Example Sentences